en:lang="en-US"

 RTVE - Radio 3 - Metaverso - Concerts

-Tomás Fernando Flores, Director of Radio 3; David Corral, head of innovation at Radiotelevisión Española, and Fernando Calatayud and Javier Palacios from Singulive, allow us to know how the first step of RTVE in the metaverse through 'Radio 3 concerts'.
+Tomás Fernando Flores, director of Radio 3; David Corral, head of innovation at Spanish Radiotelevision, and Fernando Calatayud and Javier Palacios from Singulive, allow us to know how the first step of RTVE in the metaverse through 'The Radio 3 Concerts'.

 RTVE - Radio 3 - Metaverso - Concerts

 Tomás Fernando Flores, David Corral, Fernando Calatayud y Javier Palacios They provide the opportunity to learn how this project has been developed and what its technological keys are.
-Neither party is certain about the future popularity of the metaverso, but they are capable of throwing clues that allow us to better see the path through which the broadcast world.
+Neither party is certain about the future popularity of the metaverso, but they are capable of throwing up clues that allow us to better see the path along which the broadcast world.

 RTVE - Radio 3 - Metaverso - Concerts